nodesman/couchbase-mobile-portal/md-docs/_1x/guides/sync-gateway/sg-collect-info.md

 permalink: guides/sync-gateway/sgcollect-info/index.html
 ---

-With this release comes a new command line utility called `sgcollect_info` that provides us with detailed statistics for a specific node.
+With the Sync Gateway 1.3 release, comes a new command line utility called `sgcollect_info` that provides us with detailed statistics for a specific node.
 Run `sgcollect_info` on each node individually, not on all simultaneously.

 Outputs: